aryxmega/awwwry/_projects/2020-03-02-grid-system.md

 title: Grid System
 subtitle: A supes-flexible grid template for all of your millenial needs and desires.
 date: 2019-07-24 00:00:00
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+description: Supes Simps Grid Sys (aka SSGS) is a a super simple grid system that’s mad easy to customize to fit your millennial needs.
-featured_image: demo.jpg
+featured_image: '/grid-system/desktop.png'
-accent_color: '#4C60E6'
+accent_color: '#2D8EFF'
 gallery_images:
-  - demo.jpg
+  - /grid-system/desktop.png
-  - demo.jpg
+  - /grid-system/desktop-mobile.png
-  - demo.jpg
+  - /grid-system/files.png
 ---

 Supes Simps Grid Sys (aka SSGS) is a a super simple grid system that's mad easy to customize to fit your millennial needs.
 It currently supports Chrome, Firefox, Safari, Opera, IE and major mobile devices.